robstoll/atrium/README.md

 You can find an example in [floatingPointAssertions](https://github.com/robstoll/atrium/tree/master/domain/robstoll-lib/atrium-domain-robstoll-lib-common/src/main/kotlin/ch/tutteli/atrium/domain/robstoll/lib/creating/floatingPointAssertions.kt#L33) which makes use of explanatory assertions as well as providing a failure hint.

-Unfortunately we do not have the time to cover all cases, so let me know  if you want to know more -- either by opening an issue or via the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](https://slack.kotlinlang.org/)).
+Unfortunately we do not have the time to cover all cases, so let us know if you want to know more -- either by opening an issue or via the [atrium Slack channel](https://kotlinlang.slack.com/messages/C887ZKGCQ) ([Invite yourself](https://slack.kotlinlang.org/)).